 Step 4: Store money orders securely until deposit.
 Use a locked filing cabinet or safe to prevent theft or loss.
 Maintain a written or digital log of all money orders received, noting their storage location and planned deposit dates.
 Limit access to the storage location to authorized staff only.

 Step 5: Deposit money orders promptly at your financial institution.
-Deposit within 30 days of receipt to avoid any institutional processing complications and to maintain consistent cash flow.
+Deposit within 30 days of receipt to avoid institutional processing complications.
+Also, this helps maintain consistent cash flow.
 USPS money orders do not expire, but Western Union money orders may incur service charges after extended inactivity periods.
 MoneyGram expiration policies vary by state, so prompt deposit eliminates this variable entirely.

 Best Practices for Money Order Handling and Record-Keeping